 So what scar lightening creams do I recommend?
 There are a couple of manufacturers that are leading the way in topical scar lightening creams.
 I have done some research to find the creams that are manufactured in the United States, Canada, or Europe and are made with ingredients that are considered safe for long-term use.

-The following scar lightening creams are available either directly from the manufacturer’s website, or can be purchased on Amazon:
+The following scar lightening creams are available directly from the manufacturer’s websites.

 Amaira (My #1 Recommendation) – Amaira Natural Skin Care is a US based company that specializes in a variety of natural topical applications including their Advanced Scar Vanishing Cream, which is formulated to reduce the appearance of scars.